 Whole life insurance is the most popular type of permanent life insurance policy primarily because of its lifelong coverage and cash value feature.
 Even if the health of the policy owner declines, the coverage stays in place, as long as premiums are paid.

 The permanent coverage and cash value features of whole life are the primary differences when compared to its primary alternative, term life insurance.
 With a term life policy, you get coverage only for a specified period of time, such as 10, 15 or 20 years, and there is no cash value.
-The trade-off for lifelong coverage and cash value with whole life is that the premiums are seven to 10 times higher than term life.
+The trade-off for lifelong coverage and cash value with whole life vs term life insurance is that the premiums are seven to 10 times higher than term life.

 Whole Life Insurance Is Permanent Coverage